KwazikwakheDev/KwazikwakheDev/README.md

-# Hi 👋, I'm Kwazikwakhe Mjuleka
+## Hi 👋, I'm Kwazikwakhe Mjuleka.

-A Computer Science Student at University Of KwaZulu Natal
+A Computer Science Student at University Of KwaZulu Natal.

 ## Education
-- 🎓 Computer Science Student at University Of KwaZulu Natal
+- 🎓 Computer Science Student at University Of KwaZulu Natal.
 - 📚 Currently learning: Data Structures and Algorithms, and Web Development
 - 🤔 I’m looking for help with APIs
-- 📫 How to reach me:  [thulakwazikwakhe@gmail.com](mailto:thulakwazikwakhe@gmail.com)
+- 📧 How to reach me:  [thulakwazikwakhe@gmail.com](mailto:thulakwazikwakhe@gmail.com)
 + ⚡ Fun fact: I  Love Football